-- Supervised rest breaks (This must be totally exhausted before extra time is considered) - Communication professional (for a deaf of blind student) who uses BSL or braille) - Separate room - Extra time up to 25% or in exceptional circumstances, 26-50% or up to 100% - Computer reader/reader - Scribe/speech recognition technology - Word processor - Prompter - Live speaker for pre-recorded examination components - Alternative site for the conduct of examinations - Other arrangements for candidates with disabilities - Bilingual translation dictionaries (with up to 10% extra time in some cases) - Modified papers (e.g. coloured/enlarged paper)
+- Supervised rest breaks (This must be totally exhausted before extra time is considered.) - Extra time up to 25% or in exceptional circumstances, 26-50% or up to 100% - Computer reader/reader - Scribe/speech recognition technology - Separate room - Word processor - Prompter - Communication professional (for a deaf or blind student who uses BSL or braille) - Live speaker for pre-recorded examination components - Alternative site for the conduct of examinations - Other arrangements for candidates with disabilities - Bilingual translation dictionaries (with up to 10% extra time in some cases) - Modified papers (e.g. coloured/enlarged paper)